-51 e.tv's submission to ICASA's Discussion Document on the Review of regulation on South African Local Content: Radio and Television, 2014 (Page13 and 17)
+53 e.tv's submission to ICASA's Discussion Document on the Review of regulation on South African Local Content: Radio and Television, 2014 (Page13 and 17)

-- 3.6.7 M-net and Multichoice submitted that the current regulatory approach recognises the differences in the way FTA and subscription services are made available to the public and there is no basis for reviewing this differentiation in the current process.
-The tiered broadcasting structure which differentiates between public, commercial FTA, community and subscription broadcasting services and requires broadcasting services, viewed collectively, to contribute to the achievement of broadcasting objectives, underscores the current broadcasting legislative and regulatory framework52. - 3.6.8 Ms. ML Clark raised a concern that the introduction of Set Top Boxes (STBs) would render the differentiation between subscription broadcasting and FTA broadcasting irrelevant, therefore, there is no longer a need to allocate different local content quotas to these two competing broadcast tiers53. - 3.6.9 Kagiso Media submitted that the shift towards a convergent era renders the current local content regulations that distinguish between subscription and FTA broadcasting television services null and void54.
+viewed collectively, to contribute to the achievement of broadcasting objectives, underscores the current broadcasting legislative and regulatory framework54.

+- 3.6.8 Ms. ML Clark raised a concern that the introduction of Set Top Boxes (STBs) would render the differentiation between subscription broadcasting and FTA broadcasting irrelevant, therefore, there is no longer a need to allocate different local content quotas to these two competing broadcast tiers55. - 3.6.9 Kagiso Media submitted that the shift towards a convergent era renders the current local content regulations that distinguish between subscription and FTA broadcasting television services null and void56. - 3.6.10 The Authority is of the view that the three tier of broadcasting as found in the legislation is compulsory for now and with the different tiers, licensees are playing different yet complementary roles.
+The Authority's view is that the three tiers have differing mandate and therefore the quotas are different.
+With regards to incentive channels, the quotas will be set in line with channels under the same broadcasting tier.